BowlOfSoup/bowl-of-bytes/content/posts/manually-upgrading-a-raspberry-pi-2.md

 gnome-icon-theme adwaita-icon-theme qt-* qt5* xpdf* *wayland*
 ```

-⚠️️ There is probably a better way to do this, but this worked for me.
+⚠️️ This command aggressively removes GUI-related packages and dependencies.
+Double-check the list to ensure you’re not
+removing something critical for your setup.

 Now for the upgrading process, upgrading directly to the newest version is not recommended because of the huge amount of changes in dependencies.